VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Profile/Objects/ContactConnection.md

 # ContactConnection ==~object~==

-The `ContactConnection` represents a connection to a list of contacts.
+This type represents a connection to a list of contacts.

 ## Fields